Ruckus in NDMC House: Will raise issue before LG, says mayor | Politics

 ''First, the guards misbehaved with me and then the BJP councillors misbehaved with AAP's female councillors and tried to make them consume liquor too.
 They then latched onto AAP MLA Mohinder Goyal and got into a fist fight to assault him,'' he had alleged.

-Standing Committee Chairman Jogi Ram Jain claimed that Yadav had tried to stage a ''symbolic protest by displaying a mix of tea and water symbolizing liquor'' in the House, when then AAP MLA took it otherwise and ''beat him up''.
+Jain claimed that Yadav had tried to stage a ''symbolic protest by displaying a mix of tea and water symbolising liquor'' in the House, when then AAP MLA took it otherwise and ''beat him up''.

+The ruckus issue also came up for discussion during the NDMC Standing Committee meeting on Wednesday, with Yadav raising the matter forcefully and, seeking termination of the AAP MLA's membership.

+''It was not liquor, but something else used as a symbolic protest against the new excise policy,'' Yadav claimed during the panel's meeting.

 The mayor said the House was all set to discuss ''increasing levels of pollution'' in the city and the new excise policy of the Delhi government.